Thunderstorm: Cloud-to-ground lightning

 Cloud-to-ground lightning frequently occurs within the phenomena of thunderstorms and have numerous hazards towards landscapes and populations.
 One of the more significant hazards lightning can pose is the wildfires they are capable of igniting.
 Under a regime of low precipitation (LP) thunderstorms, where little precipitation is present, rainfall cannot prevent fires from starting when vegetation is dry as lightning produces a concentrated amount of extreme heat.
 Direct damage caused by lightning strikes occurs on occasion.
 In areas with a high frequency for cloud-to-ground lightning, like Florida, lightning causes several fatalities per year, most commonly to people working outside.

+Acid rain

-Acid rain is also a frequent risk produced by lightning.
+Acid rain is also a frequent risk produced by thunderstorms.
 Distilled water has a neutral pH of 7.
 "Clean" or unpolluted rain has a slightly acidic pH of about 5.2, because carbon dioxide and water in the air react together to form carbonic acid, a weak acid (pH 5.6 in distilled water), but unpolluted rain also contains other chemicals.
 Nitric oxide present during thunderstorm phenomena, caused by the oxidation of atmospheric nitrogen, can result in the production of acid rain, if nitric oxide forms compounds with the water molecules in precipitation, thus creating acid rain.
 Acid rain can damage infrastructures containing calcite or certain other solid chemical compounds.
 In ecosystems, acid rain can dissolve plant tissues of vegetations and increase acidification process in bodies of water and in soil, resulting in deaths of marine and terrestrial organisms.